LLuthfiY/defpath/readme.md

 -now you can access the path you saved by typing the name of the shortcut in the cmd

 ###Usage:
->defpath new { name of the shortcut } //to create a new shortcut\n
->defoath delete { name of the shortcut } //to delete a shortcut\n
->defpath list //to list all the shortcuts\n
+-defpath new { name of the shortcut } //to create a new shortcut\n -defoath delete { name of the shortcut } //to delete a shortcut\n -defpath list //to list all the shortcuts\n